Tutorial Gateway

 arrayPrint(byteArray);

-Next line, we used the Java Arrays.copyOf method to copy the above specified byte array to btArray of length 5, and then we are assigning the new values to index position 3 and 4.
+Next line, we used the Java Arrays.copyOf method to copy the above-specified byte array to btArray of length 5, and we assigned the new values to index positions 3 and 4.
 It means these values will replace default values (zeros)

 byte[] btArray = Arrays.copyOf(byteArray, 5);